GabeScott/standard-works-vault/General Conference/1971 October - Blessings of the Priesthood.md

 It is by the power of the priesthood that men are baptized for the remission of sins, and that they receive the sanctifying power of the Holy Ghost in their lives.

 We receive the Melchizedek Priesthood by covenant.
-We promise to magnify our callings and to live “by every word that proceedeth out of the mouth of God.”
-(Matt.
-4:4.)
+We promise to magnify our callings and to live “by every word that proceedeth out of the mouth of God.” ([[Matthew 4.4|Matt.
+4:4]].)
 The Lord promises us that if we will do these things, we shall gain exaltation in the highest heaven of the celestial world.

 Marriage for time and for all eternity is an “order of the priesthood,” in which the participating parties are promised kingdoms and thrones if they are true and faithful to their obligations.